tongdun/td-redis-operator/charts/td-redis-operator/README.md

 ### arguments
 - use --set type=cluster or type=standby to choice which kind of redis to be installed.
 - --set type=manager.
-Install the dashboard of td-redis-manager
+Install the web management dashboard of td-redis-operator
 - with ```type: all``` defined in [values.yaml](https://github.com/tongdun/td-redis-operator/blob/main/charts/td-redis-operator/values.yaml).
   No type to be set will install all of them